elephantscale/es-training-new/course-outlines/AI/AI-and-Applications-Highmark.md

     * SidekickAI analyzing sales data and customer interactions

 * Tentative
+  * Contract Generation
-  Contract Generation – we have an area under our org that handles the contracts, benefit booklets, etc. for Sales and their clients, so use cases that may assist with contract/benefit booklet generation or review, etc.  We are already pursuing the ability for AI to do translations into other languages.
+    * There is an area in the Org that handles the contracts, benefit booklets, etc. for Sales and their clients
+    * Use cases may assist with contract/benefit booklet generation or review, etc.
+    * Org is already pursuing the ability for AI to do translations into other languages.
+  * Inventory Management
-  Inventory Management - we have areas that support sales with their pre-sale quoting activities, as well as post-sale client set-up, so use cases that may assist in managing that work or automating certain aspects of their work.
+    * Org has areas that support sales with their pre-sale quoting activities, as well as post-sale client set-up.
+    * Use cases may assist in managing that work or automating certain aspects of their work.
+  * Customer Behavior
-  Customer Behavior – any use cases that may predict a customer’s behavior in terms of products/services we should be recommending.
+    * Use cases may predict a customer’s behavior in terms of products/services we should be recommending.
+  * Sales training
-  Sales training – any uses that may assist in the development of training or training materials/user guides for sales.
+    * Use cases may assist in the development of training or training materials/user guides for sales.
+  * Analytics
-  Analytics – we have an area that supports some analytics tools for sales providing various client specific reporting, so use cases that may help identify ways to make the code more efficient or check the quality would be helpful (one of the tools used is Encompass and they are also looking into ways to convert SAS to R or Python).
+    * Org has an area that supports some analytics tools for sales providing various client specific reporting
+    * Use cases that may help identify ways to make the code more efficient or check the quality would be helpful.
+    * One of the tools used is Encompass and Org is also looking into ways to convert SAS to R or Python.

 ## Presenter
 * Mark Kerzner